1

 Land agents are professionals who manage, buy, sell, and lease land and property on behalf of clients such as landowners, farmers, estates, or companies.
 Their responsibilities include negotiating land sales or leases, handling legal documentation, advising clients on land use and value, and ensuring compliance with regulations.
 They often work closely with surveyors, solicitors, and local authorities to facilitate land transactions and maximize the value of land assets for their clients.

-What are the key skills and qualifications needed to thrive as a Land Agent, and why are they important?
+What skills and qualifications are needed to thrive as a land agent?

 To thrive as a Land Agent, you need strong negotiation, research, and property management skills, often supported by a degree in real estate, business, or a related field.
 Familiarity with GIS mapping software, land records databases, and state licensing requirements is typically required.
 Excellent communication, relationship-building, and problem-solving abilities set top performers apart.
 These skills ensure effective land acquisition, compliance with regulations, and successful stakeholder engagement in complex property transactions.